Frequently Asked Questions in Amazon Lightsail

 What do Lightsail static IPv4 addresses cost?

 They're free in Lightsail, as long as you are using them!
-You don't pay for a static IP if it is attached to an instance.
-Public IPs are a scarce resource and Lightsail is committed to helping to use them efficiently, so we charge a small $0.005 USD/hour fee for static IPs not attached to an instance for more than 1 hour.
+You don't pay for a static IPv4 address if it is attached to an instance.
+Public IP addresses are a scarce resource and Lightsail is committed to helping to use them efficiently, so we charge a small $0.005 USD/hour fee for static IPs not attached to an instance for more than 1 hour.

 What does data transfer cost?

 Your instance, database, and content delivery network (CDN) distribution plans include a data transfer allowance.

 For Lightsail instances, both data transfer in and data transfer out of your instance count toward your data transfer allowance.
 If you exceed your data transfer allowance, you will only get charged for data transfer OUT from a Lightsail instance to the internet or to AWS resources using the public IP address of the instance.
 Both data transfer IN to Lightsail instances and data transfer OUT from a Lightsail instance when using the instance's private IP address are free beyond your data transfer allowance.